2011

 Olmos, Pablo M; Murillo-Fuentes, Juan Jose; Perez-Cruz, Fernando

-title = {Tree-Structure Expectation Propagation for Decoding LDPC Codes over Binary Erasure Channels},
+title = {Tree-Structure Expectation Propagation for LDPC Decoding Over the BEC},

 author = {Pablo M Olmos and Juan Jose Murillo-Fuentes and Fernando Perez-Cruz},